Malawi’s top minerals sector projects of 2016

 The project located at Tengani in the district of Nsanje is owned by a local firm, Tengani Titanium Minerals/Crown Minerals Limited.

 The firm is involved in metallurgical test work, and has engaged international experts to execute the studies.
 Work so far has indicated that the deposit contains rutile, ilmenite and apatite with minor zircon.
 Metallurgical test work continues to determine how the important industrial minerals from the site could be recovered.

 The mine located in the 90 square kilometers Livingstonia Coalfield in northern Malawi is owned by local investors after the government privatized it in 1999.

-Mchenga Coal Mine produces 3,000 tonnes of coal per year helping to meet the growing energy demand for the local industry.
-The company is also helping the country serve the much needed foreign exchange through import substitution, and generates foreign exchange for the country through export of duff coal, which has no market locally.
+Mchenga coal mine produces 3,000 tonnes of coal per year helping to meet the growing energy demand for the local industry.
+The company is also helping the country serve the much needed foreign exchange through import substitution, and generates foreign exchange through export of duff coal which has no market locally.

-The firm is, currently, seeking to raise capital by roping in a foreign strategic partner.
+The firm is currently seeking to raise capital for expansion by roping in a strategic equity partner.

 Block 1 Oil Exploration